42-Short/rust/subjects/module-05.md

     std::println  std::env::args
 ```

-To finish with this module, let's look at a popular third-party crate!
+To finish with this module, let's look at some popular third-party crates!

 First, let's create a single threaded **program** that uses [monte carlo's method](https://en.wikipedia.org/wiki/Monte_Carlo_method#Overview)
 to compute PI.
-The program takes a single argument: the number of sampled points.
+The program takes a single argument: the number of points to sample.

 Try to write this algorithm without a `for` loop.
 Instead, rely on chained iterators.
 This will
 make it easier for you in the second part of the exercise.